 If you want to do a coaching course tomorrow you can probably find one.
 You go to any networking event and there are dozens of coaches.
 Look at any web designer portfolio – and you’ll see many are for coaches.
 Ask in a Facebook group if anyone can recommend a good coach –and you’ll get inundated with tagged coaches.
 Choice is a good thing – unless it’s overwhelming.
 Too much choice (paradoxically) can lead to you making a poorer decision because instead of focusing on what’s important, you can be drawn to focusing on the things easier to assess (like a fancy website, which ironically says more about their ability to sell than to coach).

 4. Low standards:

-If anyone can apply (providing they pay)and 100% of people “pass”, the coaching qualification represents little more than a receipt of payment and we can assume the desire and commitment of that individual to want to be a coach.
+If anyone can apply (providing they pay) and 100% of people “pass”, the coaching qualification represents little more than a receipt of payment.
 If you were to see a physiotherapist, a financial planner, a driving instructor or hire a builder, would you be content with their qualifications being provided on this basis?